Fitsum1853/project/README.md

 ## Overview
 This web application predicts the market value of a soccer player based on their age, games played, and goals scored.
-The model used for predictions is a linear regression model trained on a dataset of soccer player statistics.
+The model used for predictions is a linear regression model trained on this dataset from kaggle https://www.kaggle.com/datasets/kriegsmaschine/soccer-players-values-and-their-statistics.
 ## Model Limitations
 Simplicity of the Model: The model used is a linear regression model, which may not capture more complex relationships between features and the target variable (market value).